w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 The Subkey Tool's The
 [Inspecting Keys](https://docs.substrate.io/reference/command-line-tools/subkey/#inspecting-keys)
-the section explains how to use the `inspect` command to recalculate your key pair's public key and address.
+section explains how to use the `inspect` command to recalculate your key pair's public key and address.

 Start by inspecting your account's Polkadot address by running the inspect command against your